RedPenguin101/pocket-gettysburg/notes.md

 * DONE Improve road drawings: tiles depend on surrounding
 * DONE Bug: If a general tries to attack, it throws (make it so a general doesn't have any attack options)
 * DONE Set up proper dev/repl space
+* DONE Add individual viewsheds to units
+* DONE Add turn number to ui

 ## DOING

+* BUG: Units don't have available targets when next to another unit

 ### Enemy Intel

-* DONE Add individual viewsheds to units
-* DONE Add turn number to ui
 * Side has 'sightings'.
 Each sighting is an
 * When your unit loses sight of an enemy unit, an intel counter is created and placed at the location the enemy unit was last seen
 * The sighting tracks how many turns ago since the sighting was made